coreui/coreui/docs/content/components/offcanvas.md

 {{< bootstrap-compatibility >}}

-The offcanvas plugin utilizes a few classes and attributes to handle the heavy lifting:
+The offcanvas plugin leverages several classes and attributes to perform its functions:

 - `.offcanvas` hides the content
 - `.offcanvas.show` shows the content
 - `.offcanvas-start` hides the offcanvas on the left
 - `.offcanvas-end` hides the offcanvas on the right
-- `.offcanvas-top` hides the offcanvas on the top
+- `.offcanvas-top` hides the offcanvas at the top
-- `.offcanvas-bottom` hides the offcanvas on the bottom
+- `.offcanvas-bottom` hides the offcanvas at the bottom

-Add a dismiss button with the `data-coreui-dismiss="offcanvas"` attribute, which triggers the JavaScript functionality.
-Be sure to use the `<button>` element with it for proper behavior across all devices.
+Include a dismiss button using the `data-coreui-dismiss="offcanvas"` attribute to activate the JavaScript functionality.
+Ensure you use the `<button>` element for consistent behavior across all devices.

 ### Via data attributes

-Add `data-coreui-toggle="offcanvas"` and a `data-coreui-target` or `href` to the element to automatically assign control of one offcanvas element.
-The `data-coreui-target` attribute accepts a CSS selector to apply the offcanvas to.
-Be sure to add the class `offcanvas` to the offcanvas element.
-If you'd like it to default open, add the additional class `show`.
+Include `data-coreui-toggle="offcanvas"` along with a `data-coreui-target` or `href` in the element to automatically control a single offcanvas component.
+The `data-coreui-target` attribute allows you to specify a CSS selector for the associated offcanvas.
+Remember to apply the `offcanvas` class to the offcanvas element.
+To have it open by default, also add the `show` class.

 #### Dismiss

 {{% js-dismiss "offcanvas" %}}

 {{< callout warning >}}
-While both ways to dismiss an offcanvas are supported, keep in mind that dismissing from outside an offcanvas does not match the [ARIA Authoring Practices Guide dialog (modal) pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/).
-Do this at your own risk.
+While both methods for dismissing an offcanvas are supported, remember that dismissing from the outside of an offcanvas does not align with the [ARIA Authoring Practices Guide dialog (modal) pattern](https://www.w3.org/WAI/ARIA/apg/patterns/dialogmodal/).
+Proceed with caution.
 {{< /callout >}}

 ### Via JavaScript